 Residents are urged to voluntarily limit their use of water for irrigation at these times to avoid this and the necessity for imposed water restrictions.

 Water supply updates via the Antenno App

 We now have a new way of keeping you in touch with water supply updates.
 We’ll be using an app called Antenno, which is free to download.

 How do I know if I should irrigate?

-Throughout this week we will publish an alert on this web site to show if and when this limit is exceeded.
+During dry periods we will publish an alert on this web site to show if and when limits are exceeded.
 We will also publish this notification on the Antenno app.
 We would then encourage residents to look for this information during very hot afternoons before they commence irrigating or not.